taggedzi/smilecms/docs/content-workflows.md

 1. **Workspace preparation** – resets `site/` and the derivative media directory, scans gallery collections, and ensures sidecar metadata files exist.
 2. **Content ingest** – parses Markdown posts into structured `ContentDocument` objects, validates required front matter, and collects referenced media.
 3. **Media processing** – copies or resizes media into `media/derived/` following the profiles configured in `smilecms.yml`.
 Image derivatives (`thumb`, `large`) are generated with Pillow; non-image assets are copied as-is.
-4. **Gallery enrichment** – updates collection and image sidecars with generated captions/tags (when ML extras are available), cleans metadata with the lightweight LLM helper, and attaches derivative paths back onto each image record.
+4. **Gallery enrichment** – sidecars are frozen by default.
+The pipeline generates sidecars only when missing, optionally runs ML captioning/tagging and LLM cleanup for those new images, and attaches derivative paths in memory for export.
+Existing sidecars are not modified unless you explicitly refresh (see below).
 5. **Manifest and article output** – writes paginated JSON manifests under `site/manifests/` and renders individual article pages to `site/posts/<slug>/index.html` using the HTML templates packaged in `web/`.
 6. **Gallery datasets** – emits `collections.json`, per-collection `*.jsonl`, and a global `images.jsonl` under `site/data/gallery/` for the front-end gallery experience.
 7. **Report & logs** – saves a build report (`site/report.json`) and prints stats to the console, including any warnings about missing media or gallery issues.